Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 For Unitree H1 quotes ($99,900+), our team will connect you directly with K-Robotics for institutional pricing.

 Tesla, headquartered in Austin, Texas, operates major manufacturing facilities in Fremont, California and Austin, Texas.
-As of February 2026, Optimus robots are operating within Tesla's own factories, though CEO Elon Musk acknowledged on the Q4 2025 earnings call that they are primarily for learning and data collection rather than performing productive tasks.
+As of May 2026, Optimus robots are operating within Tesla's own factories, though CEO Elon Musk acknowledged on the Q4 2025 earnings call that they are primarily for learning and data collection rather than performing productive tasks.
 Tesla is converting its Fremont Model S/X production lines to Optimus manufacturing, with a dedicated 10-million-unit-per-year facility under construction at Giga Texas.

 For US manufacturing buyers, Tesla's target price of under $30,000 USD represents a potential breakthrough, though current manufacturing costs are estimated at $50,000-$100,000 per unit.
 Initial commercial units will likely be priced in the $100,000-$150,000 range.

 The Tesla Optimus (also known as Tesla Bot) represents one of the most ambitious projects in modern humanoid robotics.
 Leveraging Tesla's expertise in AI, battery technology, and manufacturing, Optimus aims to transition from prototype to mass-produced, general-purpose humanoid robot.
 This analysis covers technical specifications, AI capabilities, and how it compares with competitors like the Figure 03 robot and Boston Dynamics Atlas.
+To browse all available humanoid robots for purchase, visit the BotInfo.ai humanoid robot marketplace.

 Tesla Optimus Gen 2 humanoid robot demonstrating advanced tactile sensing capabilities, delicately holding an egg with precision grip while sensor visualization displays real-time pressure data on each fingertip